 The Trust makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
-Estimates of the carrying value of financial assets and financial liabilities are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Refer to notes 2.2(c) and 10.3 for further information on fair value estimation.
+Estimates of the carrying value of financial assets and financial liabilities are regularly evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Refer to notes 2.2(c) and 9 for further information on fair value estimation.

 For the majority of the Trust's financial instruments, quoted market prices are readily available.
-However, certain financial instruments, for example, over the counter derivatives or unquoted securities are fair valued using valuation techniques.
+However, certain financial instruments such as unquoted securities are fair valued using valuation techniques.
 Valuation techniques including models use observable data to the extent possible.
 However, areas such as credit risk, volatilities and correlations require management to make estimates.
 Changes or assumptions about these factors could affect the reported fair value of financial instruments.